Weather Service accidentally triggers tornado warning in multiple states under clear skies

 “The new code for our Common Alerting Protocol Handler, implemented last week, mistakenly allowed the test to go out over WEA as an actual warning.
 The software was fixed immediately.”

-“The alert itself said absolutely nothing about it being a drill,” wrote Gavin Fritton, a lawyer in Johnson County, Kan.
+“The alert itself said absolutely nothing about it being a drill,” Gavin Fritton, a lawyer in Johnson County, Kan., wrote in a Twitter direct message.
 “I didn’t freak out or anything, but … my radio started blowing up with the same alert.”

 Fritton said he and his mother survived a tornado that leveled their home when he was a newborn some 55 years ago, and since then, his mother has been terrified of tornadoes.

-“My entire youth was spent with her reacting, let’s say ‘VERY strongly,’ whenever the tornado sirens would blare,” wrote Fritton.
+“My entire youth was spent with her reacting, let’s say ‘VERY strongly,’ whenever the tornado sirens would blare,” Fritton wrote.
 “I was more concerned for people like her … who might have taken it very seriously.”

-Others were startled by the alert too, since many tornado-weary residents are conditioned to shelter at the first sign of trouble.
+Others were startled by the alert, too, since many tornado-weary residents are conditioned to shelter at the first sign of trouble.

 “Living in Jefferson City [Missouri] and having gone through a tornado a few years ago, it could cause people who didn’t know about the drill a sense of panic,” wrote Chris Till, a volunteer firefighter and EMT student in Kansas City, in a Twitter direct message.

-Some people heeded the warning’s advice and sought shelter, like Jordan Martin, a graduate student at Kansas State.
+Some people heeded the warning’s advice and sought shelter, like Jordan Martin, a graduate student at Kansas State University.

 “I was in a meeting working from home,” he wrote.
 “My desk is right near some pretty large windows, so I was definitely scared that if a tornado came through, I’d be in danger.
 I left my condo and went to a central stairwell in the building and got numerous emails from Kansas State University, where I attend, saying to take shelter, so I was pretty sure it was real.”